 - 1. Follow the procedure in Before working inside your computer.

+- CAUTION: Before removing the system board, give sufficient time for the heat sink to cool down to avoid injury.

+- NOTE: Replacing the system board removes any changes that you have made to the BIOS using the BIOS setup program.
+Make the appropriate changes again after you replace the system board.

 - 2. Remove the base cover.

 - 3. Remove the battery.

 - 4. Remove the rear cover.

 - 5. Remove the solid-state drive.

 - 6. Remove the wireless card.

-- 7. Remove the memory module.
+7. Remove the memory modules.